riverford/text-statistics-test/README.md

 - Most common letter

 ## Deliverables
-Create a private GitHub repository and share access to it by emailing richardturner@riverford.co.uk.
+Create a private GitHub repository and share access to it by emailing rogerparkes@riverford.co.uk.
 Your solution must include instructions on how to build and run the application.

 ## Hints
 We will be looking at the accuracy of the your results, code style and readability, its performance against a range of inputs and how easy the code is to extend to additional statistics.